DogmaSolutions/Analyzers/README.md

  [HttpPost]
  public IEnumerable<long> GetAll1()
  {
-     // this WILL NOT trigger an error var query = DbContext.MyEntities.Where(entities => entities.Id > 0).Select(entities=>entities.Id);
+     // this WILL NOT trigger the rule var query = DbContext.MyEntities.Where(entities => entities.Id > 0).Select(entities=>entities.Id);
      return query.ToList();
  }
 }
 ```

+---

 # DSA002 - Don't use an Entity Framework `DbSet` to launch queries in a WebApi controller
 - **Category**: Design